Tension Testing of Pipe and Tube to ASTM A370, ISO 6892-1, API5L, and ISO 3183

 When testing fine wires made for the interconnections between PCBs and ICs in the microelectronic industry, take care to not harm the sensitive specimens.

-Axial and transverse extensomers with Instron software can perform ISO 10113 tests to determine the plastic strain ratio, or the R-value, of metallic materials.
+Axial and transverse extensometers with Bluehill Universal software can perform ISO, ASTM, and JIS tests to determine the plastic strain ratio, or the r-value, of metallic materials.

 When determining the tensile stress-strain properties of rubber, self-tightening or pneumatic side action grips can be used with long travel or video extensometers.